At a Glance

 - Promote inclusive design practices and deliver accessible designs.

-- Deliver high‑quality, consistent work using our Digital Design System and its standardized foundations, components and patterns.
+- Deliver valuable, high-quality, and consistent work without sacrificing speed by using our Digital Design System and its standardised foundations, components and patterns.

-- Help other fields understand the value design can bring to a project.
+- Help other fields understand the value design can bring to a project to build the best products.

-- Continuously seek to improve design processes to gain efficiency, remove obstacles and simplify workflows.
+- Continuously seek to improve design processes inside and outside of your team to gain efficiency, remove obstacles, and simplify workflows.

-- Provide feedback to other designers to strengthen the team and Tesco as a whole.
+- Provide feedback to other designers to help strengthen your team and Tesco as a whole.

-- Help teammates build expertise, strong decision‑making skills, and empathy for our customers.
+- Help your team mates build expertise, strong decision-making skills, and empathy for our customers.

 - Work with the Design Manager to cultivate a positive, supportive, and inclusive team culture.